tornadofury0/parsed-NSB-questions/README.md

-# parsed-NSB-questions
+# National-Science-Bowl-Questions
-parsed questions from the DOE website for the National Science Bowl
+NSB questions from the official DOE website parsed using python scripts into a json file Currently contains high school sets 1, 2 and 3